l33tllama/leofebey.com/pages/05.workshops/robot-workshop-circuitpython-beta/default.md

 Note - this sign up does not register you for the event.

+The workshop will almost certainly be held at Hobart Enterprize, 24 Davey Street, Hobart.
+Probably on a weekend.
+Parking can be tricky, but there's a lot of space inside and I'm getting the space for free!

 ### The robot kit I currently plan to use will likely have these parts:

 ## Microcontroller - Adafruit METRO M0 Express